Timeline

 Women (over the age of 30) gain the right to vote in the UK.

-January — Demobilised from the Army.
+February 25th — demobilised from the Army.

 Move to Porth, Cornwall.

-April — Starts writing A Voyage to Arcturus.
+April — starts writing A Voyage to Arcturus.

-First daughter, Diana, born.
+Oct — First daughter, Diana, born.

-Jurgen by James Branch Campbell
+Jurgen by James Branch Cabell

-March — A Voyage to Arcturus finished, and published.
+September — A Voyage to Arcturus published.

 The Golem (silent film) dir.
 Paul Wegener